AI Use Cases/Law Firms

 Generic helpdesk platforms fail here because they lack legal operational context

 Platforms built for general IT ticketing don't understand matter confidentiality hierarchies, ABA Model Rules compliance triggers, or the difference between a billing system query and a trust account access request.
-Applying a generic automation layer to law firm IT creates manual escalation rules for every legal-specific scenario-which defeats the efficiency case.
-The classification logic must be trained on law firm operational topology from the start, not retrofitted after deployment.
+Applying a generic automation layer to law firm IT creates manual escalation rules for every legal-specific scenario - which defeats the efficiency case.
+The classification logic must be trained on how law firms structure matters, roles, and confidentiality from the start, not retrofitted after deployment.

 3. 3